BastiPaeltz/ownsheet/README.md

 **features**

 - converts any markdown text into a neat, tidy and nice looking view
-- uses the full width of your screen
+- uses the entire width of your screen
 - out-of-the-box compatible:
 just copy and paste any documentation, reference or cheat sheet out there into ownsheet, it'll look nice - and if not, take a look at the ...
 - included heading converter tool: quickly transform markdown texts into 'ownsheet-friendly' ones
+- customizable:
+  Don't like the default colors?
+Or your boxes are too small/big?
+Don't worry, you can adjust all that how you please.
 - supports Github-Flavored Markdown and HTML as well
 - built-in table of contents
 - import / export:
   Backing up, sharing ownsheet or transferring it to another machine is easy
-- customizable:
-  Don't like the default colors?
-Or your boxes are too small/big?
-Don't worry, you can adjust all that how you please.

 ## to extension developers